Sensible Money Ranked One of Best Phoenix Financial Advisors

 - Do you put your advice in writing?

-- Do you provide performance reports that show me how my investments are doing relative to my goals?
+- Do you provide performance reports that show how my investments are doing relative to my goals?

 - Do you provide tax planning?